In this easy Breakfast Pull-Apart Bread you can have your eggs, bacon, and toast all in one!

 And they got it.

-- While the butter melts, cut the Grands biscuits into quarters.
-In a bowl, gently toss the biscuit pieces, bacon, eggs, half-n-half, both cheeses, and scallions together.
+While the butter melts, cut the Grands biscuits into quarters.
+In a bowl, gently toss the biscuit pieces, cooked bacon, eggs, both cheeses, and scallions together.

-- Once the butter is melted, give the bundt pan a little swirl so the bottom is evenly coated.
+Once the butter has melted, give the bundt pan a little swirl so the bottom is evenly coated.
 Add the biscuit mixture to the pan, sprinkling with any cheese and bacon pieces that get left behind.

 (adapted from here)